USD/IQD exchange inches up in Baghdad and Erbil

 Shafaq News/ The U.S. dollar (USD) exchange rates against the Iraqi dinar (IQD) registered a slight rise in the markets of Baghdad and Erbil on Sunday.

-Our correspondent said that the selling and buying rates of 100 USD in the local markets of the Iraqi capital stood at 147,750and 146,750 IQD, respectively.
+Our correspondent said that the selling and buying rates of 100 USD in the local markets of the Iraqi capital stood at 147,500 and 146,500 IQD, respectively.